broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

 You can take advantage of our existing sub-cohort WDL, `GvsExtractCohortFromSampleNames.wdl`, to create VCFs for a subset of callset samples.
 - Specify the same `call_set_identifier`, `gvs_dataset` (same as `dataset_name` in other runs), `gvs_project` (same as `project_id` in other runs), and `filter_set_name` that were used in the creation of the main callset.
 - Specify a unique `cohort_table_prefix` to this subset of samples so as to not overwrite the prepare tables for the full callset.
-- You will need to either fill out `cohort_sample_names` with a GCS path to a new-line-deliniated list of the sample names or `cohort_sample_names_array` with an Array of sample name Strings.
+- You will need to either fill out `cohort_sample_names` with a GCS path to a newline-deliniated list of the sample names or `cohort_sample_names_array` with an Array of sample name Strings.
 The `cohort_sample_names_array` input will take precedence over `cohort_sample_names` if both are set.
-- Be sure to set the `output_gcs_dir` to the proper path in the AoU delivery bucket so you don't need to copy them there yourself once the workflow have finished.
+- Be sure to set the `output_gcs_dir` to the proper path in the AoU delivery bucket so you don't need to copy the output files there yourself once the workflow has finished.
 - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.

 #### PGEN Outputs